youxiachai/android-app-async/README.md

-It is sample and pettry api design android framework.
+It is sample and pretty design;